kuhchung/kuhchung.github.io/pages/hunters-notes/Jhen-Mohran.md

 <img src="images/Jhen-mouth.png" />

+> Why would hunters go inside the mouth to carve?
+Are they stupid?

 If Jhen is going to belly flop the ship, the gong will also cause an instant falldown like a double chin stagger.

 The dragonator will reload and eventually be available for you once more.